aws-samples/eks-workshop/content/beginner/191_secrets/kms-custom-keystore.md

 **What level of FIPS 140-2 cryptographic validation does the AWS KMS HSM hold?**

 {{%expand "Expand here to see the solution" %}}
 The AWS KMS HSMs are validated at Level 2 overall.
-You can read more about that [here].(https://aws.amazon.com/blogs/security/aws-key-management-service-now-offers-fips-140-2-validated-cryptographic-modules-enabling-easier-adoption-of-the-service-for-regulated-workloads/)
+You can read more about the topic [in this blog post](https://aws.amazon.com/blogs/security/aws-key-management-service-now-offers-fips-140-2-validated-cryptographic-modules-enabling-easier-adoption-of-the-service-for-regulated-workloads/).

-FIPS 140-2 Level 2 validation is sufficient for many use cases, but check with your security and compliance teams to verify.
 {{% /expand %}}

 {{% notice info %}}